-- Individual does not meet the basic eligibility criteria for center admission (e.g. not a farmworker employed in Napa County).
-A restraining order that prohibits admission to the facility. - Violent or threatening behavior. - Conduct from prior stay at the center that puts the health and safety of staff or lodgers at risk (e.g. violence, weapons violations and egregious damage to property). - A documented unpaid balance from a prior stay at the center.
+- Individual does not meet the basic eligibility criteria for center admission (e.g. not a farmworker employed in Napa County). - A restraining order that prohibits admission to the facility. - Violent or threatening behavior. - Conduct from prior stay at the center that puts the health and safety of staff or lodgers at risk (e.g. violence, weapons violations and egregious damage to property). - A documented unpaid balance from a prior stay at the center, that the lodger is unwilling to pay.

 If an individual is denied entrance based on a prior stay the client must be informed of the reason, conditions for lifting the restriction and right to appeal, including whom to contact regarding an appeal and information about the appeal process.
-Additional requirements for communication regarding grievance and appeals procedures at the point of discharge are included in standard A.37.
+Additional requirements for communication regarding grievance and appeals procedures at the point of discharge are included in standardB.5.